 - Reduced urination

-If you suspect sunburn, consider taking a dose of ibuprofen right away and continue the dose for the next 48 hours.
+If you suspect sunburn, consider taking the recommended dose of ibuprofen over the next 48 hours.

-“This cuts back on the swelling and redness that is going to occur and might prevent some long-term skin damage,” explains Dr. Fiala.
+“This cuts back on the swelling and redness that is going to occur and might prevent some long-term skin damage,” Dr. Fiala said.

-“Consider the burn a warning that your sun-safety net has failed and vow to do better,” says Dr. Fiala.
+“Consider the burn a warning that your sun-safety net has failed and vow to do better,” Dr. Fiala said

 - See your physician every year for a professional skin exam.

-“As a dermatologist, I hope to educate as many people as possible about the dangers of excessive sun exposure as well as the dangers of tanning bed use,” says Dr. Fiala.
+“As a dermatologist, I hope to educate as many people as possible about the dangers of excessive sun exposure and the dangers of tanning bed use,” Dr. Fiala said.